We offer acupuncture treatments in a community setting as well as in a private setting

-We have a sliding scale
+We have a sliding scale for community style acupuncture treatments

 Most US acupuncturists also see only one patient per hour and charge $65 to $175 per treatment.
 They tend to spend a long time talking with each patient, going over medical records, asking many questions.
 We don’t.
 The only way that we at Cup of Life Healing Center can make acupuncture affordable and still make a living ourselves is to streamline our treatments and see multiple patients in an hour, so we have returned to the traditional approach; instead of asking you lots of questions, we rely on pulse diagnosis to decide how to treat you.
 This is exactly how acupuncture is practiced traditionally in Asia — many patients per hour and very little talking.

-Here, at Cup of Life Healing Center, our fee is based on a sliding scale.
+Here, at Cup of Life Healing Center, our fee for community acupuncture is based on a sliding scale.
 We charge $15-$40 per treatment.
 You decide what you can afford to pay.
 There is no income verification.
 It is completely up to you where you fall in that scale.
 Because we have a sliding scale, we cannot do insurance billing (that’s the insurance companies’ rule).
 If you have insurance that covers acupuncture, we’ll be happy to give you a payment receipt, and you can submit it; that’s OK with the insurance companies.

 Our Commitment to You